 Eligible applicants are "Native knowledge holders and knowledge makers that embody exceptional creativity, progressive and critical thinking, and the potential to significantly move forward their field in ways that will ultimately lead to broad, transformative impacts for Indigenous communities."
-Native knowledge holders is defined as individuals engaged in the creation and dissemination of knowledge that advances their respective field or expertise area.

 Award amount: $50,000

 The fellowship is flexible in that it allows recipients to determine their own goals and decide how funds are best used to make a positive impact in their communities.